asimanshu/HBV-DNA-Load-Prediction/README.md

 4. Then open the dashboard.py file and paste the following command at the bottom.
 	>> db = ExplainerDashboard.from_config("dashboard.yaml")
 	>> app = db.flask_server()
-5. Start the gunicorn server by the following command
+5. Start the gunicorn server by the following command:

 	$ gunicorn dashboard:app

 		or